stanleyqubit/MWSE/docs/source/references/general/csse.md

 	* Hide selected references, culling them from the scene so you can work behind them.
 	* Restore hidden references, restoring to view any references hidden with the hide selection option.
 	* Set or clear the QuickStart data from the current render window perspective.
+	* Set the testing environment to use the selected reference position/rotation or that of the camera.
 * The field of view (FOV) and antialiasing (multisamples) can be overwritten in the config file.
-* The update rate of the render window can be changed from the default of 40ms.
-Values between 4 (250 FPS) and 40 (25 FPS) are supported.
+* The update rate of the render window can be changed from the default of 25 FPS.
+By default it now runs at (up to) 60 FPS.
 * Fixed an issue with bound calculations.
 Any bound-related functions, such as focusing the camera (C or T keys) on a light will never send the camera into the stratosphere.

 The following changes to the rendering window apply when landscape editing: